click0/ansible-linux-run-iso-in-qemu/README.md

 ## Requirements

 Linux system Debian or CentOS.
-Installed packages:
+Installed packages on target hosts:
   - python3
   - python3-apt

+Installed packages on the control node (Ansible):
+  - rsync
+  - sshpass
+If you use password login to target hosts via `ssh`

 ## Variables

-See the `defaults/main.yml` and examples in vars:
+See the [`defaults/main.yml`](defaults/main.yml) and examples in vars:

     lisoq_qemu_enable: false
 Do I need to use and run QEMU.
 Without this option, the role can download the ISO image and configure the firewall.